 Captain Marvel Jr. (dutch version, Bravo 1950)

-By 1950, while Uderzo was drawing 'Captain Marvel Jr.' for magazine Bravo!, he met Georges Troisontaines, the agent of the Brussels-based World's Press syndicate, who introduced him artists like Victor Hubinon, Eddy Paape and Mitacq, as well as writer Jean-Michel Charlier, with whom he relaunched 'Belloy' in magazine La Wallonie.
-Around the same time, he got in touch with René Goscinny, with whom he would start a world-famous collaboration.
+By 1950, while Uderzo was drawing 'Captain Marvel Jr.' for magazine Bravo!, he met Georges Troisontaines, the agent of the Brussels-based World's Press syndicate, who introduced him artists like Victor Hubinon, Eddy Paape and MiTacq, as well as writer Jean-Michel Charlier, with whom he relaunched 'Belloy' in magazine La Wallonie.
+Around the same time, he got in touch with René Goscinny, with whom he would start a fruitful collaboration.

 In November 1951, the first joint work of Uderzo and Goscinny, a feature on savoir-vivre, was pulished in women's weekly Bonnes Soirées.
 Their next creations were 'Jehan Pistolet' and 'Luc Junior' for La Libre Junior.
 They also came up with a character for the aimed at American market, the Indian 'Oumpah-Pah'.
 The idea did not work out, and ended up in the drawer.
 For now.